solo-io/bumblebee/README.md

 The first step to get started is to install `ebpfctl` using one of the [installation](#Installation) techniques listed below.

+`ebpfctl` is a tool which allows for easier development and running of `eBPF` programs.
+Specifically we allow users to run their `eBPF` probes without running any user space code.
+We accomplish this using a set of conventions, and a

 Once `ebpfctl` has been installed we can go ahead an initialize our first `eBPF` probe!
 To do this let's head over to our [tutorial](#TUTORIAL.md).

+## BPF conventions

 ## Output Formats

 ## Installation